University of Virginia: Transportation

 A set of bus lines operated by the university's University Transit Service connect different parts of the UVA Grounds with adjacent parking facilities.
 This is complemented by a set of bus lines operated by Charlottesville Area Transit that connect the University of Virginia with other parts of Charlottesville.
 The Virginia Department of Transportation maintains the roads through the university grounds as State Route 302.

 Charlottesville Union Station is just 0.6 miles from UVA, and from there Amtrak passenger trains serve Charlottesville on three routes: the Cardinal (Chicago to New York City), Crescent (New Orleans to New York City), and Northeast Regional (Roanoke to Boston).
 The long-haul Cardinal operates three times a week, while the Crescent and Northeast Regional both run daily.
 Charlottesville–Albemarle Airport, 8 miles away, has nonstop flights to Chicago, New York, Atlanta, Charlotte, and Philadelphia.
 The larger Richmond International Airport is 77 miles to the southeast, and the still larger Dulles International Airport is 99 miles to the northeast.
 They are accessible via Interstate 64 and U.S. 29, respectively, both of which are major highways and frequently trafficked.

 Megabus began serving Charlottesville with inexpensive direct express routes to and from Washington, D.C. in 2018.
 Megabus also runs up to four trips per day from Charlottesville to New York City with several stops between.
 Like the trains, the Megabus stop is at the nearby Amtrak station.

+The Virginia Breeze intercity bus service operated by the Virginia Department of Rail and Public Transportation stops on UVA Grounds for two lines, one running north to south serving Northern Virginia, and one running east to west with service to Richmond and Hampton Roads.
+The lines connect to Dulles and Richmond airports.